How to make money out of old books, CDs, games and DVDs

 CDs / DVDs / Books / Games

-Happy to take your old CDs, DVDs, Blu-rays and games, as well as pretty much anything electronic, CeX will pay to your bank account, PayPal or with a cheque.
+Happy to take your old CDs, DVDs, Blu-rays and games, as well as pretty much anything electronic, CeX will pay into your bank account, PayPal or offer you a cheque.
 Vouchers are also available if you want to buy some second-hand gear, and they’ve now started offering payment in bitcoin!

 There’s no minimum value, and if you pop into a store you can also get cash straight away (but online payments can take up to a week to process).
 You might need to become a CeX member first.

 CDs / Books / Games